JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       many more.
 Now retired I have a hobby that will stay with me forever.
       Thanks to Yvonne
     author: Vera
+  - quote: Yvonne is a fantastic collaborative pianist with whom I have had the pleasure of working, as a solo singer, a studio voice teacher, and as a choral conductor.
+Yvonne is extremely versatile in styles of repertoire, and always brings an infectious energy and incredible attention to detail to her musical performances.
+It is truly an enriching experience to make music with Yvonne.
+    author: Dr. Charlene Pauls
+    position: Soprano, Conductor, Educator
 about: >-
   Musical performer in solo and collaborative performance with extensive leadership and directing experience.